Saudi women's rights activist Loujain al-Hathloul released from prison - KTVZ

 Saudi authorities have repeatedly denied allegations of torture and sexual abuse in their prisons.

-Hathloul has twice gone on hunger strike — in protest at her prison conditions, and because she was denied communication with her relatives — according to her family.
+According to her family, Hathloul has twice gone on hunger strike — in protest at her prison conditions, and because she was denied communication with her relatives.

 A 2019 American Bar Association Center for Human Rights report said that although the Saudi terrorism court was created in 2008 to prosecute terrorism detainees, its “caseload was quickly expanded from alleged violent extremists to include political dissidents, religious minorities and human rights activists.”
 The report concluded that the court “routinely convicts individuals of terrorism charges without any meaningful evidence.”